sujal-garg/Chatbot-for-mental-health/README.md

  - JSON stores data in a hierarchical manner, which is better for a retrieval-based chatbot, given that the chatbot would require tags and contexts.
 - A retrieval-based chatbot is trained to give the best response based on a pool of predefined answers.
 These predefined responses are finite in number.
 A tag needs to be provided for input to output mapping.
 To put it simply, the input given by the user(the context) is identified by the tag provided. **Based on the best tag that is predicted, the user is shown one of the predefined responses**.
 Hence, storing this kind of data in a JSON file is easier due to its compactness and hierarchical structure.
 - A CSV file has been used for storing the data of the generative chatbot. **A generative chatbot doesn’t require tags to make predictions**.
 These data are easier to store in a CSV file, since we need just two columns - input text and output text.
 Adding or deleting data would be easier in this case as compared to a JSON file.

-## Future goals

-I want to research the possibilities of the generative-based chatbot further.
-The current encoder-decoder model cannot capture all the dependencies in the decoder layer due to the compact nature of LSTM.
-Attention layers can be added after LSTM layers to decode each output dynamically.